jasonyux/Learning-with-Adaptive-Labels/README.md

 # Learning with Adaptive Labels

-This is an implementation of the paper (archiv link here when available).
+This is an implementation of the paper [Improving Model Training via Self-learned Label Representations](https://arxiv.org/pdf/2209.04528.pdf).

 ## Project Layout
 ```bash